ortus-docs/commandbox-docs/developing-for-commandbox/commands/using-parameters/README.md

 ## Dynamic Parameters

 Users can pass named or positional parameters that aren't declared, and they will come through the `arguments` scope.
-Named parameters will be accessable as `arguments.name`, and positional parameters as `arguments[ 1 ]`, `arguments.[ 2 ]`, etc.
+Named parameters will be accessible as `arguments.name`, and positional parameters as `arguments[ 1 ]`, `arguments.[ 2 ]`, etc.

 This can allow for powerful commands like `package set` that allows users to set any box.json property they want.